abrack-gh/abrack-gh/README.md

 <h3>👨‍💻 Alex Brackenridge - Junior Software Engineer</h3>

-<p>I am a Junior Full Stack developer working in the MoD.
-This is my personal profile where you will find repositories for all of my personal/educational related projects.
-Feel free to have a look around and if you have any advice, changes, recommendations, please feel free to get in touch as I am always eager to improve. </p>
+<p>I am a developer working in the MoD.
+This is my personal profile where you will find all of my personal/educational related projects.
+Any advice or constructive feedback is warmly received. </p>

 <h2> Skills and Languages </h2>